 The Widow was holding Maria back, who was fighting hard to get closer.
 Directly below Darcy were the remains of the fire escape.
 A pile of metal and crushed trash bags was all that was left of her exit strategy.

 “Well, that blows,” Darcy whispered.
 The Captain had moved out of the way of the falling debris, and alternated between watching her with his hands held up in the universal ‘wait’ gesture, and talking to himself – one finger pressed to his ear.
 Darcy inched her way down the ledge.
 Hopefully the fire department would show up soon with a ladder, and she wanted to be in a clear spot when that happened.

-A groan and scrape behind her, almost hidden by the roar of the fire and the distant wale of sirens, pulled her attention.
+A groan and scrape behind her, almost hidden by the roar of the fire and the distant wail of sirens, pulled her attention.
 Her attacker was moving.
 Darcy had his gun, but she very much doubted he would need it to kill her.
 She reached into her bag and pulled out the first thing her hands closed around.

 Intramural softball paid off when a stick of deodorant smacked into Captain America’s open palm.
 His head whipped up to look at her.
 She grinned, hoping she seemed assured and adventurous but feeling nauseated and terrified.
 Darcy mouthed a single word, then jumped.